alexec/docker-maven-plugin/README.md

 # optional list of port to expose on the host
 ports:
   - 8080
-# containers that this should be linked to, started before this one and stopped afterwards
+# containers that this should be linked to, started before this one and stopped afterwards, optional alias after colon
 links:
-  - mysql
+  - mysql:db
 healthChecks:
   pings:
     - url: http://localhost:8080/health-check